List of Craig of the Creek episodes: Season 5 (2023)

+The drones immediately go haywire and attack everyone, forcing everyone to split up within an abandoned soda factory that houses a giant tree.
+When Xavier outs Craig's wishes to keep his friends, Kelsey and J.P. call out his hypocrisy as he is always making friends with other kids.
+They are separated by a flood of soda.
+Maya admits that she, Omar and Xavier need to give each other time before becoming friends again.
+Bernard and Kenneth arrive to rescue the kids as Craig calls upon the Heart of the Forest for his friends back, giving up his map in the process.
+Everyone is reunited with a better appreciation for one another.

 Film (2023)

 In January 2022, it was reported that Cartoon Network had greenlit development of Craig of the Creek: The Movie.
 The film was said to be a prequel to the series.
 In September 2023, it was confirmed that the film would release some time later that year.
 In November 2023, the film's trailer, release date, and finalized title were revealed.
 Craig Before the Creek was released on digital platforms by Warner Bros.
 Discovery Home Entertainment on December 11, 2023.
 It premiered on Cartoon Network on January 13, 2024, and was released on DVD on March 26, 2024.